dronir/RuuviTagInflux/README.md

 ## Usage

-You need to run `export RUUVI_BLE_ADAPTER="Bleson"` to make the code use the Bleson library.

 To run the code, use `pipenv run python ruuvi_influx.py actual_config.toml`.
 It should "just work", running forever, uploading data as it finds it.
 Press `ctrl-c` (possibly twice) to quit.

+Outside of the Pipenv environment, you may need to set the environmental variable `RUUVI_BLE_ADAPTER="bleson"`.

 If the program exits itself soon after starting, your bluetooth stuff is probably broken.